Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 You might also need these documents:

 - [ ] **[Residence permit](/glossary/Aufenthaltstitel)**
     If you have a residence permit, bring it.
 Your residence permit has your old address on it.
-They will put a sticker on it with your new address.[^8]
+They will put a sticker on it with your new address.[^8] That sticker is not important.[^16]
 - [ ] **Vehicle registration papers**
     If you have a vehicle, and it's registered at your old address, bring your [*Zulassungsbescheinigung Teil 1*](/glossary/Zulassungsbescheinigung).
 They will put a sticker on it with your new address.
 It costs {{VEHICLE_UMMELDUNG_FEE|cur}}€ per vehicle.
 - [ ] **Cash** or a **[[Girocard]]**